pstroe/chartering-new-realms-2024/chapter1.md

 The Difficulties of Parlimint (not sure if it should go here or rather in between South african english as low resource and llms?
 (I've now moved it here, I think that's much better)

 Possibilities of LLMs in cleaning up data lakes

 #that's shit

-The primary attractivity of harnessing LLMs lies in their capability to process Natural Language inputs and their generalized applicability to unknown tasks.
-In this they are more flexible than specialized tools, for example such tools built for converting file formats.
-Their flexibility is especially appreciated when it comes to the robustness of processing as, because they are not rule based, they are able to adapt to unforseen circumstances.
-They display a remarkable adaptivity to new tasks, especially when employing a technique called few-shot prompting.
+The primary attractivity of harnessing LLMs lies in their capability to process Natural Language inputs and their generalized applicability to unknown tasks {cite:p}`Zhang_jellyfish_2024, Narayan_2022`.
+In this they are more flexible than specialized tools.
+Their flexibility is especially appreciated when it comes to the robustness of processing as, because they are not rule based, they are able to adapt to unforseen circumstances {cite:p}`Zhang_jellyfish_2024`.
+In this ability they have found a wide application ground within the field of linguistics such as in Zappavigna where ChatGPT was tasked with evaluating noisy social media data {cite:p}`Zappavigna_2023` or in the use of generative LLMs for corpus analysis {cite:p}`Curry_2024`.
+As to the knowledge of these #ambigous_language_use authors, no attempts at harnessing LLMs for corpus building specifically have been attempted.
+However, in the wider field of data curation and formatting, the capabilities of LLMs are utilized, for example in summarising healthcare data from semi-structured forms into possible schematas of illnesses {cite:p}`Letinier_2021` or in processing natural language for the biomedical field into a reusable format {cite:p}`Beck_2022`.
+These adaptations of LLMs are highly specialized for their respective tasks and have thus lost much of their generality which is so desired by data scientists in their quest for a one-stop-shop solution for data wrangling {cite:p}``.
+A further issue of these specialized tasks lie in the idea that LLMs also mark faulty data, respectively correct these errors, such as in customer databases {cite:p}`Pookandy_2022`.
+A behaviour which, in the field of linguistics, is at its best irrelevant but rather more likely renders the data worthless as it would alter the transcripts.

-- More general: Beck et al., Curry et al., Letinier et al., Naryan et al., Pookandy, Zappavigna,
-- Arora et al., Chen et al.
+In light of these added difficulties when it comes to language data where the language itself is of importance, research has largerly been based on developping a tool that in its foundations is based on LLMs but that also includes rule based code to wrangle data {cite:p}`Chen_2023, Zhang_jellyfish_2024, Arora_2023` [^mylabel]: SEED is currently undergoing restructuring and thus cannot be used.
+It seems to be a promising project for further investigation into processing raw data via LLM, see [SEED repository](https://anonymous.4open.science/r/SEED/paper.pdf).
+These tools display a remarkable adaptivity to new tasks, especially when employing a technique called few-shot prompting.
+However, this comes at a greater computational cost than non-LLM tools.
+Nonetheless, they again are relatively restrictive in their output and are geared more towards data extraction from unstructed data rather than formatting into a customisable format.